yetanalytics/dave/README.md

 # DAVE
-## The Data Analytics Visualization Efficiency Framework for xAPI and the Total Learning Architecture
+## The Data Analytics Visualization Environment for xAPI and the Total Learning Architecture

 *How to contribute to Project DAVE: https://github.com/yetanalytics/dave/wiki/Contributing (includes workflow requirements).*